 7. Sample hoppers -one of the best Sri Lanka experiences for foodies

 Hoppers is a staple food of Sri Lankan breakfast, hopers are widely available on the island from street food outlet to high-end luxury hotels.
-Hoppers are bow-shaped delicate pancake made of rice flour, coconut milk and few other condiments.
-Hoppers are coming in 3 flavours plain-hoppers; honey-flavoured hoppers and egg-hoppers, egg hoppers are served with an egg in the centre of the hopper.
+Hoppers are bow-shaped delicate pancakes made of rice flour, coconut milk and a few other condiments.
+Hoppers are coming in 3 flavours plain hoppers; honey-flavoured hoppers and egg hoppers, egg hoppers are served with an egg in the centre of the hopper.

-8. Climbing Sigiriya Rock you should be fit enough to enjoy this Sri Lanka experience
+8. Climbing Sigiriya Rock you should be fit enough to enjoy this Sri Lankan experience

-Sigiriya rock is the iconic tourist attraction in the cultural triangle of Sri Lanka, and in the bucket list of every traveller.
-Climbing the Sigiriya rock is an unforgettable experience for any travellers, as it enables the visitors to have a breathtaking view over the surrounding jungle of Sigiriya rock fortress.
-The granite thorn that is hewn on to the natural rock was used by the king Kashapaya in 5th century AD; the view from the thorn commands a spellbinding view over the Sigiriya wildlife reserve, presumably, the King had enjoyed the same beautiful scenery that we admire today.
+The granite thorn that is hewn onto the natural rock, is still visible and it was used by the king Kashapaya in the 5th century AD; the view from the thorn commands a spellbinding view over the Sigiriya wildlife reserve, presumably, the King must have enjoyed the same beautiful scenery that we admire today.

-Down the rock fortress is one of the oldest landscaped garden in the world dating back to 5th century AD, showcases knowledge of advance trigonometry, and the firm grasp of hydraulic principals by the ancient engineers.
+Down the rock fortress is one of the oldest landscaped gardens in the world dating back to the 5th century AD, showcases knowledge of advanced trigonometry, and the firm grasp of hydraulic principles by the ancient engineers.
 The natural fountains are still working, when the nearby lake is full.
 Gigantic Swimming pools, granite caves, ancient paintings, ponds and many other ancient constructions are strewn in the garden.

-9. Herbal massage is one of the most popular Sri Lanka experiences for travellers
+9. Ayurveda Herbal massage is one of the most popular Sri Lanka experiences for travellers

-Ayurveda is the most ancient healing method of Sri Lanka, believed to be introduced to the island in 6th century BC by a group of Indian immigrants.
-Since then it has developed to a fully-fledged healing system that capable of curing wide-range of diseases.
+Ayurveda is the most ancient healing method of Sri Lanka, believed to be introduced to the island in the 6th century BC by a group of Indian immigrants.
+Since then it has developed into a fully-fledged healing system that is capable of curing a wide range of diseases.
 Ayurveda is equally good for treating diseases and maintaining health and fitness.

 Ayurveda wellness retreats are scattered all around the island, but most of them are established along the west and south coast beaches, thereby the visitors can enjoy the bliss of Ayurveda while relaxing on the pristine beaches.